Documentación para MQL5: InfoString / Biblioteca estándar

 prop_id

-[in] ID de la propiedad de texto (valor de la enumeración ENUM_DEAL_PROPERTY_STRING).
+[in] ID de la propiedad de texto (valor de la enumeración ENUM_POSITION_PROPERTY_STRING).

 var